jupyter-widgets/ipywidgets/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/jupyter-widgets/ipywidgets/master?filepath=docs%2Fsource%2Fexamples)

-ipywidgets are [interactive HTML widgets](https://github.com/jupyter-widgets/ipywidgets/blob/master/docs/source/examples/Index.ipynb) for Jupyter notebooks and the IPython kernel.
+ipywidgets are [interactive HTML widgets](https://github.com/jupyter-widgets/ipywidgets/blob/master/docs/source/examples/Index.ipynb) for Jupyter notebooks, JupyterLab and the IPython kernel.

 Notebooks come alive when interactive widgets are used.
 Users gain control of their data and can visualize changes in the data.